 22(b) TELESIS shall have the right to conduct up to two (2) audits during the Term of all ENRON invoices and statements.
 The audits shall be conducted by a nationally recognized independent accounting firm mutually acceptable to both Parties.
 TELESIS retains the right to determine the factors and parameters of an audit, including but not limited to, determining the selecting the sample and the sample size.
 If the audit determines that billing errors exist, then TELESIS, at its option, shall have the right to expand the audit sample size including up to a full audit of all ENRON Invoices.

-22(c) If the audit reveals that ENRON Invoices have billing errors (not due to Utility errors) resulting in an overpayment by TELESIS greater than or equal to five percent (5%) of the total amount due[SBC wants 5% of invoices, not amts] under the invoices audited, then ENRON shall pay to TELESIS the following amounts:
+22(c) If the audit reveals that ENRON Invoices have billing errors (not due to Utility errors) resulting in an overpayment by TELESIS greater than or equal to five percent (5%) of the total amount due under the invoices audited, then ENRON shall pay to TELESIS the following amounts:

 22(c)(i) All amounts determined by the audit to be overpaid by TELESIS;